 - 4.21 This gently sloping site is located near to the valley bottom tucked behind existing housing on Muss Lane and Riverside Green.
 This location close to the Village centre forms the Southern part of a much larger site.
 The boundaries are characterised to the South and West by suburban features (e.g., fencing, sheds) whilst mature trees and hedgerows help to create the site boundaries particularly towards the East and in places to the South. - 4.22 The site is located adjacent to the Conservation Area but would be seen within the context of the existing housing.
-A public footpath follows the Southern boundary. - 4.23 The Northern part of the site is visible in long distance views.
-Development where practical should be limited to the lower Southern side.
-The site can accommodate the proposed development of 14 dwellings with a design, density and layout created to reflect its location adjacent to the Conservation Area with opportunities taken to soften some of the urban boundary features that exist and include significant amounts of landscaping enabling adjoining residential areas to retain their sense of connection to the countryside.
+A public footpath follows the Southern boundary. - 4.23 The site can accommodate the proposed development of 14 dwellings with a design, density and layout created to reflect its location adjacent to the Conservation Area with opportunities taken to soften some of the urban boundary features that exist and include significant amounts of landscaping enabling adjoining residential areas to retain their sense of connection to the countryside.
 Landscaping should respond to local landscape character, make a positive contribution to green infrastructure and enhance biodiversity.